aytimothy/RealityVirtualVirturalizer/docs/Installation.md

     arduino

-If you have problems building or connecting to the Arduino via the Raspberry Pi, you may want to try instead to move everything to root.
+If you have problems building or connecting to the Arduino via the Raspberry Pi, you may want to try instead to move everything to root or add yourself to `dialout` and run it all as root (not recommended, and dangerous, passively).

-    sudo mv ~/sketchbook/libraries
-    mkdir /root/sketchbook
-    sudo mv ~/sketchbook/libraries /root/libraries
-    sudo arduino
+    sudo usermod -a -G dialout $USER

 Using the GUI, open up `/catkin_ws/src/world_mapper/sketches/arduino_imu/arduino_imu.ino`.

-Ensure in the second line, `#define ROS` is uncommented.

 Now, just build and publish to the Arduino.